MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configuring-teams-calling-quickstartguide.md

     Grant-CsTeamsInteropPolicy -PolicyName tag:DisallowOverrideCallingTeamsChatTeams -Identity user@contoso.com

-If you choose to use TeamsOnly mode, you can change the user's coexistence mode to TeamsOnly via Microsoft Teams & Skype for Business Admin Center, or via Skype for Business remote Windows PowerShell session to redirect calls to Teams:
+If you choose to use Teams Only mode, you can change the user's coexistence mode to Teams Only via the Microsoft Teams acmin center or via a Skype for Business remote Windows PowerShell session to redirect calls to Teams:

     Grant-CsTeamsUpgradePolicy -PolicyName tag:UpgradeToTeams -Identity user@contoso.com
     Grant-CsTeamsInteropPolicy -PolicyName tag:DisallowOverrideCallingTeamsChatTeams -Identity user@contoso.com